sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
 * palette blends to try
-    Square lerp before blending
-    Flick to white at the end OBFW
     Blend via sum, scaled so that brightest component is max(1) Blend via F-B
-    Blend in hsv but h, s and v have different linearity
+    Blend in hsv but h, s and v have different linearity Flick to white at the end OBFW
-* Palettes with fizzle.
-Amount of fizzle lower at palette ends?
 * PlotBlur mode: diffuse out and slight fade, control is droplet pos, smoothing is palette entry for droplet
 * ?
 Control usage for fade/fizzle background modes
 * Set DMX base channel from DIP switches